 About Zest Care

-Zest Care have been providing quality children's services into the homes of families for the past 16 years, providing education, care, early intervention & child protection services often under challenging circumstances..
+Zest Care have been providing quality children's services into the homes of families for the past 16 years, providing education, care, early intervention & child protection services.

-Zest Care works across NSW with families where a child's well-being is at risk.
+We support families across New South Wales with families where a child's well-being is at risk.
 Every family is unique and the risk may stem from a child, a parent (or guardian) or a combination of physical, mental and social factors.

-We are seeking experienced individuals to join our specialised team to provide education, care & support to children and their families who have been referred to the service due to child protection and welfare issues.
+We are seeking experienced individuals to join our specialised team to provide support, care & education to children and their families who have been referred to the service due to child protection and welfare issues.

 Often working with children with additional needs, disadvantaged families, or families struggling with illness or mental health, we are keen to engage individuals who can make a great impact in a short space of time.